zowe/zowe-explorer-vscode/README.md

 ## Favourites

 ### Adding favourites

+Add your favourite data sets to make then more accessible

 1. Right click the Data Set you want to make a favourite
 2. Click the **Add Favourite** button to add the Data Set to your Favourites list